Mark Purdey: Personal life

 In his mid-twenties, he set up an organic dairy farm, first in Ireland, and later in Pembrokeshire, on which he bred a herd of pedigree Jersey cattle.
 He wrote on his website that he introduced semen from New Zealand, Denmark, and Canada, to produce a "high fat, high yielding, pasture-fed Jersey cow" with an ability to produce milk from a "self-sufficient arable/legume-grass rotational system with minimal reliance upon purchased in concentrate feed."
 In 1997, one of his cows was the highest yielding Jersey cow in the UK, with 10,150-litre lactation, after she had been sold to a conventional farm.
 He is reported to have enjoyed playing the saxophone to his cows to keep them calm.

 He married Carol MacDonald in 1974, a marriage that produced a son and a daughter.
-When that relationship broke up, he set up home with Margaret Unwin, with whom he had four daughters and two sons.
+When that relationship broke up, he set up home with Margaret Urwin, with whom he had four daughters and two sons.
 They married one year before his death.
 He died of a brain tumour on 12 November 2006 on his farm in Elworthy, West Somerset.